 About Jane Glue

 Jane Glue is one of Orkney’s most loved artists.
-Capturing the Orkney Islands, in Scotland through the seasons, Jane is well known for her vibrant, beautiful depictions of wildlife, landscapes, flora and townscapes in watercolour and mixed media.
+Capturing the Orkney Islands, in Scotland throughout the seasons, Jane is well known for her vibrant, beautiful depictions of wildlife, landscapes, flora and townscapes in watercolour and mixed media.

 “My work is defined by the nature, colour, landscape and light of my surroundings in Orkney, which I love.”